fabianoleittes/fabianoleittes.github.io/about.md

 ---
 layout: page
-title: About Me
+title: About
 permalink: /about/
 tags: about
 ---

+##  Fine, I’ll admit it: I’m Fabiano Leite.

+I'm a software engineer from Brazil who lives in São Paulo.

+You can find me [on Twitter](https://twitter.com/fabianoleittes), [on GitHub](https://github.com/fabianoleittes), [on AngelList](https://angel.co/fabianoleittes), [on Linkedin](https://www.linkedin.com/in/fabianoleittes/en) and [on Instagram](https://instagram.com/fabianoleittes).

-I'm a software engineer, that have been working with a lot of different technologies, specifications and frameworks, motivated to work with challenging and creative projects, that delivers values to the users.
+Working with a lot of different technologies, specifications and frameworks, motivated to work with challenging and creative projects, that delivers values to the users.

 I'm in a constantly search for better practices and also experimenting new things.

-I have a technical leadership profile with experience in creating web applications and RESTful API.
+I have a technical leadership profile with experience in creating web applications and RESTful API's.

 Knowledge on design patterns, clean code, testing, refactoring techniques.

 ###### Wanna talk about something?
 Want to hire me?
 Looking for a consultant?
-[Contact me.](mailto:fabianoleittes@gmail.com)
+[Say Hello.](/contact)